Canonical bundle: Canonical curves

 The best studied case is that of curves.
 Here, the canonical bundle is the same as the (holomorphic) cotangent bundle.
 A global section of the canonical bundle is therefore the same as an everywhere-regular differential form.
 Classically, these were called differentials of the first kind.
 The degree of the canonical class is 2g − 2 for a curve of genus g.

 Low genus

 Suppose that C is a smooth algebraic curve of genus g.
-If g is zero, then C is P1, and the canonical class is the class of −2P, where P is any point of C. This follows from the calculus formula d(1/t) = −dt/t2, for example, a meromorphic differential with double pole at the point at infinity on the Riemann sphere.
+If g is zero, then C is P1, and the canonical class is the class of −2P, where P is any point of C. This follows from the calculus formula d(1/t) = −dt/t2, for example, a meromorphic differential with double pole at the origin on the Riemann sphere.
 In particular, KC and its multiples are not effective.
 If g is one, then C is an elliptic curve, and KC is the trivial bundle.
 The global sections of the trivial bundle form a one-dimensional vector space, so the n-canonical map for any n is the map to a point.